fwupd/fwupd/plugins/synaptics-rmi/README.md

 ## Firmware Format

-The daemon will decompress the cabinet archive and extract a firmware blob in a proprietary (but docucumented) file format.
+The daemon will decompress the cabinet archive and extract a firmware blob in a proprietary (but documented) file format.

 This plugin supports the following protocol ID: